Kroeser/Getting-and-Cleaning-Data/CodeBook.md

 # Code book in relation [tidyData.txt](tidyData.txt)
-This code book describes all the data in the tidyData.txt file and trough what steps it was obtained from the raw data.
+This code book describes all the data in the tidyData.txt file and through what steps it was obtained from the raw data.

 ## Processing steps
 The following steps were undertaken to transform the raw data into the tidy data: